benjaminhoffman/gatsby-plugin-mailchimp/README.md

 ## Using Gatsby v1?
 If you are still on Gatsby v1.x, you need to use an old version of this plugin.
-There were a lot of changes made in Gatsby v2 that will cause this plugin so make sure to use the correct version of this plugin if you are still on Gatsby v1.
+There were a lot of changes made in Gatsby v2 that will cause this plugin to break.
+So, make sure to use the correct version of this plugin if you are still on Gatsby v1.

 Simply update your `package.json` to:
 ```javascript